The 3AM Girls

 The 3AM Girls was the collective title of the gossip columnists for the Daily Mirror, a British tabloid newspaper.

 Background

 The group rose to prominence during Piers Morgan's time as editor of the paper and was created by Morgan with Richard Wallace in response to the "ladette" culture of the 1990s.

-The column is now called 3am and is edited by Clemmie Moodie with Ashleigh Rainbird.
-In 2009, an online version of the column appeared, edited by Dominic Mohan's sister Isabel.
+The column is now called 3am and was later edited by Clemmie Moodie with Ashleigh Rainbird.
+In 2009, the website 3am.co.uk appeared, edited by Dominic Mohan's sister Isabel.
 Their tabloid counterparts are The Goss Girls for the Daily Star and Dan Wootton who edits The Suns Bizarre column.

+In May 2016, the daily 3am column was published for the last time.

 Rivalry with Chris Moyles

 In September 2004, BBC Radio 1 DJ Chris Moyles highlighted the made-up news stories and quotes on his then-afternoon music and chat show.
 The following day Moyles's mobile phone number was printed in the paper as a retaliation.
 Moyles called for the 3AM girls to resign, and several thousand of Moyles's listeners rang in to the Daily Mirror to complain.
 The Mirror asked Moyles to call off his listeners, which he did, claiming he had won the battle by doing this.